7a Small Business Loans: What Are They and How to Get One

 Eligibility for an SBA 7(a) Loan

-Be a for-profit business Meet the SBA’s size requirements Do business in the US Have equity invested in the business Use other resources (including personal assets) before turning to SBA 7(a) loans Have a need for the loan funds and use the money for sound business purposes Have no outstanding or delinquent debts to the US government
+Be a for-profit business Meet the SBA’s size requirements Do business in the U.S. Have equity invested in the business Use other resources (including personal assets) before turning to SBA 7(a) loans Have a need for the loan funds and use the money for sound business purposes Have no outstanding or delinquent debts to the U.S. government

 How to Get an SBA 7(a) Loan

-A personal background and financial statement Business financial statements Business certification and/or license Loan application history Income tax returns Resumes Business overview and history Business lease
+A personal background and financial statement Business financial statements Business certification and/or license Loan application history Income tax returns Résumés Business overview and history Business lease

 Types of SBA 7(a) Loans